Hobart City Centre

 Collins Street

 Collins St is one of the most important cycling routes in Hobart.
-It is the main access point from South Hobart, has gentle grades and low and slow traffic volumes.
+It is the main access point from South Hobart as it connects directly to the Hobart Rivulet Track, has gentle grades and low and slow traffic volumes.
 This makes it an ideal candidate for improvements as a major cycling route.

-Council endorsed concept plans on 27 May 2024 for a separated cycleway between Molle St and Murray St. Detailed design and consultation is underway.
+Council endorsed concept plans on 27 May 2024 for a separated cycleway between Molle St and Murray St and commenced detailed design and consultation.
+The project was given the green light by Council at the meeting held on 16 September 2024.
 For details see City of Hobart website.

 Argyle Street